kevald1963/milestone-4-walkabout/README.md

 *Superusers*

 This is the owner of the app, and/or the owner’s employees or representatives.
 They will have access to all data on the system.
 A Superuser can also act as a customer Administrator, if intervention is required to correct problems in a customer’s system such as diagnosing a data corruption, faulty page or whatever.

+*Security issues*

+There is an issue with the current version of the app, in that there is nothing stopping an Administrator to assign Superuser status to themselves or someone else.
+An attempt was made to disable the 'Is superuser?' field in the Django Admin system to all except Superusers, but was unable to get it to work.
+This will be dealt with in the next phase.

 **Django default Group Permissions**